sayoadesokan/travel-api/README.md

 Welcome to the API documentation for \*_Thriller Travel API \*_.
 This guide will provide you with the necessary information to interact with the API endpoints and utilize their functionalities.
 Please follow the instructions below to get started.

+## Documentation

+The URL for the documentation is: `https://easy-capris-bat.cyclic.cloud`

 ## Base URL

-The base URL for all API requests is: `https://api.yourdomain.com`
+The base URL for all API requests is: `https://easy-capris-bat.cyclic.cloud`

 ## Authentication